UCaNLabUMB/gr-owc/README.md

 For this, follow the steps below:

 1. Download **only** the [Install_gr-owc.sh](https://github.com/UCaNLabUMB/gr-owc/blob/main/Install_gr-owc.sh)
-2. In the downloaed script directory, open terminal.
+2. In the downloaded script directory, open terminal.
 Give executable permission for script file `chmod +x ./Install_gr-owc.sh`
 3. Execute scrpit file `./Install_gr-owc.sh`
    * (There should be no failure displayed)
 4. Open `gnuradio-comapanion` and you should find a module for gr-owc